MEDIA INQUIRIES | (619) 849-6009 |

 Managing fungal pathogens and creating healthier plants will be critical to achieve a more sustainable and profitable food and feed supply.
 These are central elements to the United Nations’ Sustainable Development Goals STG #2 and STG #3 and Europe’s Farm to Fork Initiative.“We consider disease tolerance a core RTDS trait area for Cibus,” said Peter Beetham, Ph.D., chief executive officer and president of Cibus; “These trial results are an important first step in our corporate goal of building a disease tolerance trait platform that addresses multiple different diseases across all the major crops.”

-Cibus is a leading AgTech company that uses advanced breeding technologies to develop input and agronomic trait products enabling farmers to change their farming practices to deal with the yield and cost constraints associated with disease, insects, weeds, and climate stress.
+Cibus is a leading AgTech company that uses advanced breeding technologies to develop input and agronomic trait products enabling farmers to change their farming practices to deal with the yield and cost constraints associated with disease, pests, weeds, and climate stress.
 These everyday constraints are commonly managed with lengthy and expensive applications of chemicals such as fungicides and pesticides.
 Cibus’ trait products materially change how farmers manage these constraints by developing healthier, more resistant, and robust crops.
 Cibus’ target markets for these new trait products are the world’s largest crops such as canola, rice, soybean, corn, and wheat, representing billions of acres.
 Cibus’ competitive advantage is its RTDS® family of technologies, a leading gene editing platform in the new generation of precision gene editing technologies that produce nature-identical traits and do not use transgenes or recombinant DNA.
 The company has subsidiaries in Europe and North America and a state-of-the-art research and development center in San Diego, California.